My story

 I received money from Richard for additional fuel for Syrena.

 No permanent job was required to make money during this time.
-I didn't have time to spend money myself.

 If I had time, I could make money by creating useful electronic devices - the market took everything back then.